userdocs/qbittorrent-nox-static/docs/build-help.md

 ### Build - modules (optional and mostly for debugging and testing)

-You can build modules indivually, subject to this warning.
+You can build modules individually, subject to this warning.

-> [!warning|iconVisibility:hidden|labelVisibility:hidden] It's best to consider all indivual modules listed below as being dependent on the previous modules being built for that module to build successfully.
+> [!warning|iconVisibility:hidden|labelVisibility:hidden] It's best to consider all individual modules listed below as being dependent on the previous modules being built for that module to build successfully.

 ```bash
 bash ~/qbittorrent-nox-static.sh module